GageWJ/StegoScope/README.md

 3. Install Dependencies:
 StegoScope requires a few Python libraries and the Binwalk tool.

-Install Python dependencies: pip install .
+Install Python dependencies: pip install --user .

+Note: If you see a message saying:
+“The script stegoscope is installed in '~/.local/bin' which is not on PATH”, add that directory to your PATH:

+echo 'export PATH="$PATH:$HOME/.local/bin"' >> ~/.zshrc
+source ~/.zshrc

 Install Binwalk:
 macOS (Homebrew): brew install binwalk